rennacarver/Combinatorics-Visualizer/README.md

  - Non-english fonts causes text to wrap breaking formatting

 ## Limitations/Future Enhancements
+ - Allow users to set a dark mode preference or default to system
  - Add Animations for appearance of new elements
  - Enable duplicate unit off/on switch
  - Enable more than 6 characters to be inputted without slowdown